QuentinAndre/pyprocessmacro/README.md

   * Variable names can be of any length, and even include spaces and special characters.
   * All mediation models support an infinite number of mediators (versus a maximum of 10 in Process).
-  * Normal theory tests for the indirect effect(s) are not reported, as the bootstrapping approach is now widely accepted and proved to be superior.
+  * Normal theory tests for the indirect effect(s) are not reported, as the bootstrapping approach is now widely accepted and in most cases more robust.
-  * Richer plotting capabilities: PyProcessMacro can generate the plot of direct and indirect effects at various levels of the moderators.
+  * Plotting capabilities: PyProcessMacro can generate the plot of direct and indirect effects at various levels of the moderators.
 See the documentation for plot_indirect_effects() and plot_direct_effects().
-  * Faster estimation process: PyProcessMacro leverages the capabilities of NumPy to efficiently compute a large number of bootstrap estimates, and dramatically speed up the estimation of complex models.
+  * Fast estimation process: PyProcessMacro leverages the capabilities of NumPy to efficiently compute a large number of bootstrap estimates, and dramatically speed up the estimation of complex models.
-  * Transparent bootstrapping: when bootstrap samples are discarded because of numerical instability, PyProcessMacro reports it.
+  * Transparent bootstrapping: PyProcessMacro explicitely reports the number of bootstrap samples that have been discarded because of numerical instability.

 In the current version, the following features have not yet been ported to PyProcessMacro:
   * Support for categorical independent variables.